Bachelor of Science (BS) - Health Information Management

-A bachelor's in health information management degree provides the knowledge, resources and tools needed to advance professional standards in healthcare and support delivery across many settings.
-The health information management degree program at Grand Canyon University (GCU) prepares students to understand the importance of information accuracy, information confidentiality and up to date analytics in providing first-rate healthcare.
+A BS in Health Information Management (HIM) can provide you with the knowledge, resources and tools needed to advance professional standards in healthcare and support delivery across many settings.
+The health information management degree program at Grand Canyon University can prepare you to understand the importance of information accuracy, information confidentiality and up to date analytics in providing first-rate healthcare.

 Loading Form